konmik/Phlux/README.md

 no one have it implemented like this yet (if you have, then why didn't you release the damn library so I could just relax and write reliable apps easily?)

+### Why functional

+Functional programming is a programming style/language that is based on two practicies:

+- Ability to compose code by passing references to functons (lambdas) into other functions.
+- Immutable data.

+First point is out of the current interest.

+The second point is unbelievable important for good archivecture and application simplicity.
+Every variable we have needs a special treating.
+We must constantly care about variables to have values that correspond to other values in the application.
+We need to keep eye on the order of variable initialization and changes.
+Every variable we have adds complexity.
+We've called one method and changes are propagating across the application without strict control.
+We've passed a reference to an object that has mutable variables in it and we've got troubles.
+In a multi-threading environment this complexity becomes stunning.

+But do we really need tons of variables in each application?
+And, what is a minimun amount of variables we can afford?
+How can we architect our apps to get most of the "minimum variables amout" principle?

+A Phlux-driven application can afford to have just two variables.

+- Yep, but immutability comes with a price of increased garbage collection!

+Not so bad, when we need to replace the root application variable we can reference parts of the previous root variable.
+What will be GC'ed is only the difference between two values which is not a problem.
+Be honest - who cares about reusing content of previous variables that was allocated for usage in an adapter?
+No one, we just drop them.
+The same is here, but we can do it in a much more reliable way.

 ### Data requirements

 Most data in a Phlux application must implement `Parcelable` interface.